Magneto-inertial range dominated by magnetic helicity in space plasmas: In the Earth's magnetosphere

 The Kelvin-Helmholtz vortices (or the flow shear-driven Kelvin-Helmholtz instability) at Earth’s magnetopause can be a significant factor for the transport of momentum and mass from the solar wind environment into Earth’s magnetosphere (see, for instance, Ref. \cite{has} and references therein).\\

-Let us begin with the Kelvin-Helmholtz instability in turbulent MHD flows.
-In the paper Ref. \cite{mpm} results of direct numerical simulation of a freely decaying 3D MHD flow (Eqs.
-(18-21) with ${\bf f} = 0$) with a superposition of random and deterministic (three ABC flows) initial conditions and considerable mean magnetic helicity were reported.
-The Kelvin-Helmholtz instabilities with rolling up of current and vorticity sheets were observed at a high Reynolds number ($Re = 10100$).
-Figure 17 shows magnetic energy spectra for $t= 1.6$ in the terms of the Ref. \cite{mpm} (the spectral data were taken from Fig. 2b of the Ref. \cite{mpm}).
-The dashed curve indicates the stretched exponential spectrum Eq.
-(16).\\

 In recent Ref. \cite{nak} results of a 3D kinetic simulation of the Kelvin-Helmholtz instability, with the conditions relevant to the Magnetospheric Multiscale spacecraft (MMS) observations in the Earth's magnetopause \cite{has}, were reported.
-Figure 18 shows the power spectrum of a magnetic field component computed in the numerical simulation and corresponding to the magnetic field component normal to the nominal magnetopause in the MMS observations.
+Figure 29 shows the power spectrum of a magnetic field component computed in the numerical simulation and corresponding to the magnetic field component normal to the nominal magnetopause in the MMS observations.
 The spectral data were taken from Fig. 4b of the Ref. \cite{has}.
-The ion gyroradius $\rho_i$ and ion inertial length $d_i$ are indicated in Fig. 18 by the vertical dotted lines.
+The $\lambda_{KH}$ denotes the most unstable Kelvin-Helmholtz instability wavelength, and the ion gyroradius $\rho_i$ and ion inertial length $d_i$ are indicated in Fig. 29 by the vertical dotted lines.
 The dashed curve indicates the stretched exponential spectrum Eq.
-(16).\\
+(22).\\

-In the Ref. \cite{has} results of measurements produced by the Magnetospheric Multiscale spacecraft (MMS) in the Kelvin-Helmholtz vortices at the magnetopause (the outer boundary of Earth’s magnetosphere) were reported.
-Figure 19 shows the corresponding power spectrum of the magnetic field component perpendicular to the mean magnetic field and normal to the nominal magnetopause for the Kelvin-Helmholtz active period.
+In the Ref. \cite{has} results of measurements produced by the Magnetospheric Multiscale spacecraft (MMS) in the Kelvin-Helmholtz vortices at the magnetopause were reported.
+Figure 30 shows the corresponding power spectrum of the magnetic field component perpendicular to the mean magnetic field and normal to the nominal magnetopause for the Kelvin-Helmholtz active period.
 The spectral data were taken from Fig. 3a of the Ref. \cite{has}.
-The proton gyroradius $\rho_p$ and proton inertial length $d_p$ are indicated in Fig. 19 by the vertical dotted lines.
+The proton gyroradius $\rho_p$ and proton inertial length $d_p$ are indicated in Fig. 30 by the vertical dotted lines.
 The dashed curve indicates the stretched exponential spectrum Eq.
-(17).
+(23).\\

+It is interesting that for both the numerical simulation Fig. 29 and the real magnetospheric measurements Fig. 30 the magnetic helicity-dominated spectral laws Eq.
+(22) and Eq.
+(23) were observed.
+For the real measurements, however, a significant role of the background magnetic field is apparent.